 Often the matrix A is unknown.
 Parts of it can be derived from circuit models of the device or from physical models of the production process.
 These parts can be supplemented or the entire model can be developed by empirical methods from full sets of measurements made on a large number of devices.
-The simulation program used to generate the data for this paper is the same as the one described in [6], with the addition of a nonmodel error capability.
-The model used for the simulated device has ten parameters, p, and uses random model vectors with amplitudes in arbitrary units that vary from 0.03 to 0.3.
-The number of measurements, m, is 256; and the average amplitude of the simulated deviation vector, y, is 0.6 in the arbitrary units.
-The standard deviation $\sigma$ of the measurement noise vector, $\epsilon$ , is 0.1.
+The simulation program used to generate the data for this paper is an enhancement of the one described in [6].
+The model used for the simulated device has ten parameters p and uses random model vectors with amplitudes in arbitrary units that vary from 0.03 to 0.3.
+The number of measurements m is 256 and the average amplitude of the simulated deviation vector y is 0.6 in the arbitrary units.
+The standard deviation σ of the measurement noise vector ε is 0.1.
 The derivation of the estimate E of the true model A is described in [6].
-That method uses the singular value decomposition (SVD) on a number, $n_e$ , of simulated random device measurement vectors, $y^i$ , and then determines the optimum number of model vectors, k.
-The reduced set of measurements is derived from E [3].
-For the simulation examples considered here, $n_e$ was set to 130, and k was evaluated to be 10.
-There is not a one-toone correspondence between the columns of A and E, nor between x and the parameters $\eta$ used with the estimated model E. Rather, the columns of E span approximately the same space as the columns of A, and the values of $\eta$ estimate a corresponding linear combination of the parameters x.
+That method uses the singular value decomposition (SVD) on a number, n_e , of simulated random device measurement vectors, y', and then determines the optimum number of model vectors, k.
+The reduced set of measurements is derived from E as described in [3].
+For the simulation examples considered here, n, was set to 130 and k was evaluated to be 10.

+There is not a one-to-one correspondence between the columns of A and E, nor between x and the parameters η used with the estimated model E. Rather, the columns of E span approximately the same space as the columns of A, so the values of η estimate a corresponding linear combination of the parameters x.